-Prior Coursework Requirements: UW–Madison University Special
+UW–Madison University Special

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

-An advisor generally serves as the thesis advisor.
-In many cases, an advisor is assigned to incoming students.
-Students can be suspended from the Graduate School if they do not have an advisor.
-An advisor is a faculty member, or sometimes a committee, from the major department responsible for providing advice regarding graduate studies.
+Every graduate student is required to have an advisor.
+An advisor is a faculty member, or sometimes a committee, responsible for providing advice regarding graduate studies.

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

 These resources may be helpful in addressing your concerns:

 - Hostile and Intimidating Behavior Policies and Procedures

 - Dean of Students Office (for all students to seek grievance assistance and support)